Civic Opera Creations & CROSS Festival, Verbania

-Winner of the CROSS Award & CROSS Residency
+Winner of the CROSS Award (5th edition) & CROSS Residency

-With the concept of "European Kitchen Encounters" and its first installment "Tutte le ricette", the team around Carmen C. Kruse and Manuel Zwerger won the CROSS Award 2019 and a CROSS Residency in Verbania.
-The project explores the relationship between its community, its traditions, and cuisine through interviews with members of the region at Lago Maggiore.
-Together with the interviews, the most mentioned dish builds the basis of a new music-theater piece.
-The project takes place in three stages: First, an interview phase and immersion in the region, then a three-week development phase with workshop visits, and lastly the performance itself, that focuses on a "snapshot in time" perspective of the artists encounter with the community.
-The world premiere will take place on October 31, 2020.
+With the concept of "European Kitchen Encounters" and its first installment "VR-BANIA", the team around Carmen C. Kruse and Manuel Zwerger won the 5° edition of the CROSS Award and a CROSS Residency in Verbania.
+The project explores the relationship between a community, its traditions, and cuisine through interviews with members of the region at Lago Maggiore.
+Together with the interviews, the live-cooking of a risotto giallo con salsiccia builds the basis of a new music-theater piece for Virtual Reality glasses.
+This immersive performance experience allows the audience member to dive into a musical and communal exploration of a shared identity.

 CROSS Award is an international award, born in 2014 from an idea by Tommaso Sacchi and directed at early works in the field of performing arts (dance, theatre, music).
 The award aims to stimulate the investigation and artistic expression related to the union of different styles and genres, evaluating as rewarding factors the multi-language practices, the commingling of techniques and codes related to the various performing arts and a strong connection to a territory.
 The aim of the competition is to identify new productions that bring into dialogue the languages of the body and of the stage action with the musical composition.
 Three residencies are awarded by a jury of experts (critics, artists, curators and designers) and a territorial jury according to artistic and technical criteria.
 Three projects are also chosen for a CROSS residency and receive a budget to produce their work and a 16-day residency in Verbania, Italy.
 The 5th Edition had 262 nominations from 32 countries.
 More